Framework-R-D/phlex-design/doc/ch_conceptual_design/registration.rst

 .. rubric:: Footnotes

 .. [#zip] The operation that forms the family :math:`\left[(\textit{Waveforms}_i, \textit{Pedestals}_i)\right]_{i \in \iset{\text{APA}}}` from the separate families :math:`\ifamily{\textit{Waveforms}}{\text{APA}}` and :math:`\ifamily{\textit{Pedestals}}{\text{APA}}` is called *zip*.
-.. [#job] As shown in :numref:`data-organization`, there is a `Job` data category , to which job-level data products may belong.
+.. [#job] As shown in :numref:`data-organization`, there is a `Job` data category, to which job-level data products may belong.
 .. [#f1] Equivalently, one can use the obscure syntax :cpp:`transform(..., static_cast<double(*)(double)>(std::sqrt), ...)`, where :cpp:`std::sqrt` is cast to the desired overload.